 For this reason, many patients choose extraction to fully remove the source of infection, followed by options like implants, bridges, or partial dentures.
 These approaches aim to restore function while reducing long-term biological risk.

-For those prioritizing whole-body health, this may be a more reliable path forward.
+For those prioritizing whole-body health, a more comprehensive evaluation may be a more reliable path forward.
 That said, every case is unique.
 If this perspective is not the right fit, that is completely okay.
-This information is here for those exploring holistic options.
+This information is here for those exploring holistic options and asking deeper questions about their care.